maelys-mcardle/snowflake/docs/README.md

 # Snowflake

-**Snowflake** is a programming language made designed with microcontrollers as both the editing and execution environment.
-It is designed for this hypothetical device:
+**Snowflake** is both a programming language and interpreter.
+It is designed for microcontrollers as the editing and execution environment.
+The hypothetical device it is designed for has these limitations:

 * The target device is memory-bound rather than CPU-bound.
 * Numeric keypad as the input device including [for typing letters][1]
 * The output is 20 characters wide.

-Conceptualize a device that's a mish-mash of a [KIM-1][2] and a 1980's pocket computer like the [Sharp PC-1500][3].
+Conceptualize a mish-mash of a [KIM-1][2] and a 1980's pocket computer like the [Sharp PC-1500][3].
 This resulting language is like human-writeable bytecode.
 Snowflake is [Turing-complete][4] and uses the [Polish notation][5].